Hori's Naevus – Causes and Treatment Method

 What Causes Hori’s Naevus

-It is understood that Hori's Naevus pigmentation has a genetic predisposition that is aggravated by factors such as age and sun exposure spread over a prolonged period of time.
+Hori's Naevus pigmentation is believed to have a genetic predisposition that worsens with age and prolonged sun exposure.
 In addition to this, other pigmentation disorders can result from hormonal changes caused by pregnancy and hormonal medication.
 Although it is prevalent in Asian women, the condition can develop in men too.
-Those who live in areas with higher levels of UV exposure are likely to develop these pigments at a young age, sometimes in people in their 20s.
+Individuals living in regions with high UV exposure are prone to developing these pigments, sometimes as early as their 20s.

 Ignoring the pigments for a long period of time will lead to a darker pigmentation.
 As the condition progresses, it will appear on the forehead and nose and will become more confluent, growing and merging into a large area.